Osprey®25 Comprehensive Optical Inspection Systems for Glass

 Extruded Sheet Plastic

-» Measures transmitted distortion (refractive power) of flat glass and plastic sheets
+Measures the transmitted distortion (refractive power) of flat glass and plastic sheets

 Setting the standard in quality control.